ThePansmith/Monifactory/FAQ.md

 Monifactory will not be backported to any versions before 1.20.1.
 Porting the pack to a future version of Minecraft may or may not happen, but **do not ask or pester the devs**.

+**Q. Is Create in the modpack?**

+No, Create is not in Monifactory by default.

+**Q. Are Lithium and Sodium in the modpack?**

+No, but we have their respective port and fork, Radium and Embeddium

+**Does the modpack come with shaders?**

+Not by default.
+Oculus is included to load your shaders of choice, however

 **Q. Can you create or add 'X' mod to Monifactory?**

 Create a feature request on the GitHub.